-A final investigative report shall be prepared, which sets forth the Affirmative Action Officer or designee's findings and the basis and rationale for his/her conclusion(s).
+A final investigative report shall be prepared, which sets forth the investigator's findings and the basis and rationale for his/her conclusion(s).
 Unless otherwise indicated in the report, the report's date shall be considered the date upon which the results of the investigation become final.
-In making his/her findings, the Affirmative Action Officer or designee shall utilize the evidentiary standard of "preponderance of the evidence."
+In making his/her findings, the investigator shall utilize the evidentiary standard of "preponderance of the evidence."
 The final investigative report will normally be issued to the parties within ninety (90) days after the complaint is filed.
-When more than ninety (90) days is needed to complete the investigation, the Affirmative Action Officer or designee shall notify the parties and proceed as expeditiously as possible.
-In cases involving employees, a copy of the final investigative report is provided to the Assistant Vice President for Human Resources.
+When more than ninety (90) days is needed to complete the investigation, the investigator shall notify the parties and proceed as expeditiously as possible.
+In cases involving employees, a copy of the final investigative report is provided to the Vice President for Human Resources.